Propfend/mavec/README.md

 # Mavec

 `mavec` is a lightweight Rust library designed for transforming and handling `Value`s data with ease.
-It provides utilities for converting Json-like objects into flattened vectors representations, enabling seamless integration with applications that require efficient data processing, such as CLI tools, APIs, or data pipelines.
+It provides utilities for converting Json-like objects into flattened `Vec<String>` representations, enabling seamless integration with applications that require efficient data processing, such as CLI tools, APIs, or data pipelines.

 # Getting started